|In 2003 in Berryville, Va., Richard Clem holds his rare relic-hunting find: half of a Virginia -style|

 Several inches of hard-packed dirt was removed when dark green letters appeared in the bottom of the hole: “CS.”
 The Virginia-style CS tongue (half of a tongue & wreath interlocking Confederate belt buckle) lay face up in almost-pristine condition.
 The CS, of course, stands for “Confederate States” of America.
 I knew immediately I had uncovered a valuable piece of Southern history -- odds of digging this relic seem like a million-to-one.
 I wasn’t swinging in or parallel with the horse trail, but rather cutting across it when the detector sounded off.
 (More on this rare find can be found in Mullinax’s Confederate Belt Buckles & Plates, Plate 006 on Page 10.)

-Trying to overcome emotional excitement, I turned off the detector and rushed over to my hunting partner.
+Trying to overcome my excitement, I turned off the detector and rushed over to my hunting partner.
 With encrusted dirt still clinging to the cast-brass treasure, it was proudly placed in his hand.
 “Where did you find this?” came the excited question.
 While pointing to the detector and headphones only yards away, Don remarked, “Unless I miss, my guess that wreath half has to be still laying around there somewhere!”
 You can bet we beat the “you know what” out of that tall grass, but no wreath.
 It could have been missed by only inches or it could be, as Don suggested, “in Tennessee.”
 Only the Ruler of All Knowledge knows exactly where it’s located.

 On another typical, humid July afternoon on the edge of the old homestead, Don dug a nice two-piece button displaying a Maltese cross surrounded with letters “EHS / Va.”
 These letters stood for “Episcopal High School / Virginia.”
 Founded in 1839, this school of higher education is still in operation today in Alexandria, Va.
 The students all wore the same style uniforms, with a row of silver-washed buttons down the front.
 Early in the War Between the States, students wanting to fight for the Southern cause sometimes went to war wearing their school uniforms because Confederate equipment was in short supply.
 The school closed during the Civil War, but reopened in the post-war period.